Haloacetate dehalogenase

 Thus, the two substrates of this enzyme are haloacetate and H2O, whereas its two products are glycolate and halide.
 For examples, in the case of fluoroacetate in will produce glycolate and fluoride.

-This enzyme belongs to the family of hydrolases, one of the largest known enzyme families comprising approximately 1% of the genes in the human genome, exists as a homodimer, and acts specifically halide bonds in carbon-halide compounds.
+This enzyme belongs to the family of hydrolases, one of the largest known enzyme families comprising approximately 1% of the genes in the human genome, exists as a homodimer, and acts specifically on halide bonds in carbon-halide compounds.
 The systematic name of this enzyme class is haloacetate halidohydrolase.
 This enzyme is also called monohaloacetate dehalogenase and fluoroacetate dehalogenase.
 This enzyme participates in gamma-hexachlorocyclohexane degradation and 1,2-dichloroethane degradation.

 Reactions

 Haloacetate dehalogenase is unique because it catalyzes the cleavage of the remarkably stable carbon–fluorine bond of a fluorinated aliphatic compound.
 In the reaction of L-2-haloacid dehalogenase and fluoroacetate dehalogenase, the carboxylate group performs a nucleophilic attack on the alpha-carbon atom, moving the halogen atom.
 This action is common to haloalkane dehalogenase and 4-chlorobenzoyl-CoA dehalogenase.
 DL-2-Haloacid dehalogenase is unique in that a water molecule directly attacks the substrate, displacing the halogen atom.